10 Tips for Responding to a Records Request: Risk Adjustment Audits

 1) Confirm it is a Risk Adjustment Audit.
 Carefully search the letter you received for the words “risk adjustment.”
 It’s usually mentioned on the page from the health plan itself.
 If you don’t see this, the rest of the advice I give here may not apply.

 2) Don’t panic about the deadline on the letter.
 Call the requesting agency and/or the health plan and ask for an extension, if you’d like more time.
-They all seem very willing to give more time.
+Most seem very willing to give more time.

-3) Ask them what they REALLY need.
-In most cases, you probably don’t need to send your notes at all!
+3) Prepare to be shocked: Ask them what they REALLY need.
+In most cases, DESPITE WHAT IT SAYS ON THE REQUEST, you probably don’t need to send your notes at all!
 If you were to contact the requesting agency, chances are they would tell you a treatment summary would suffice.
+[One important exception to this may be Reveleer, who told one therapist they would not accept a treatment summary, but it’s still a good idea to call to be sure.]
+Remember to document your call, who you spoke to, and what they said.
 The summary generally should include a VERY BRIEF summary of client name, date of birth, diagnosis, dates of service during the time period on the request, general reason for treatment, basic description of client symptoms, treatment plan goals, session modality/frequency (average), length of sessions, progress, and prognosis.
 A few sentences for each of these areas is fine, and the treatment summary should be no more than one page.
-Document your call, who you spoke to, and what they said.
+Better still, I have a sample Risk Adjustment Treatment summary you can purchase and use as a template to make it super-easy — it is available in my online store (click here).

-5) Note carefully the time frame on the release.
+4) Note carefully the time frame of sessions requested on the release.
+It is usually a one year time period.
 Any information you release should be restricted to service provided during that time period.

-6) You shouldn’t need to notify your client, or get a client release.
+5) If you are a network provider, you shouldn’t need to notify your client, or get a client release.
 When your client started therapy with you, you likely had them sign a release authorizing the exchange of information with their health plan.
-And if you are a network provider, complying with administrative requests like these are part of what you agreed to when you joined the plan.
+And complying with administrative requests like these are part of what you agreed to when you joined the plan.
 Furthermore, HIPAA doesn’t require client notification.
 This might be a good time to beef up the release you have clients sign at the start of treatment.

 7) If you decide to talk to your client about it, explain the purpose of the records request to them in the most objective way possible.
 Document the conversation in their chart.
 If your client doesn’t want you to release records, you could inform the plan that you are reluctant or unwilling to go against your client’s wishes.
 However, I can tell you in the past I tried refusing, and I got a strongly worded letter from the health plan, reminding me complying was part of my contract.